 Design: Bold red phone number on a clean white background with minimal supporting text.

-• The number is the brand, it's instantly memorable. • Red text creates strong contrast and commands attention. • Minimal layout eliminates distraction and boosts legibility. • Drivers can read and remember it in seconds, even at speed.
+Why It Works: • The number is the brand, it's instantly memorable. • Red text creates strong contrast and commands attention. • Minimal layout eliminates distraction and boosts legibility. • Drivers can read and remember it in seconds, even at speed.

 Example 2: The Ineffective Billboard